aws-cloudformation/rain/README.md

-check       Show your current configuration deploy      Deploy a CloudFormation stack from a local template diff        Compare CloudFormation templates logs        Show the event log for the named stack ls          List running CloudFormation stacks rm          Delete a running CloudFormation stack tree        Find dependencies of Resources and Outputs in a local template
+check       Show your current configuration deploy      Deploy a CloudFormation stack from a local template diff        Compare CloudFormation templates fmt         Format CloudFormation templates logs        Show the event log for the named stack ls          List running CloudFormation stacks rm          Delete a running CloudFormation stack tree        Find dependencies of Resources and Outputs in a local template version     Display the installed version of rain watch       Display an updating view of a CloudFormation stack
 ```

 You can get additional information about any command by running: